XaVIopensource/XaVIopensource/XaVI_concepts.md

 # 1. Not Another One!

 Why do we need _another_ processor?
 * **For Analog/Mixed-Signal**: Many analog/mixed-signal chip providers have developed their own proprietary little processor for embedding into their chips.
 But there is no _standard_, _open_ 16-bit processor: the ARM or MIPS of the mixed-signal world.
 It needs to be little.
 Not so '8-bit' little that its code density adversely affects dynamic power consumption but not so '32-bit' big that its area adversely affects dynamic power consumption.
-16 bits is _juuuust_ right - just a bit bigger than the ENOB of an ADC or DAC.
+16 bits is _just_ right - just a bit bigger than the ENOB of an ADC or DAC.
 * **Low Area**: Whilst 32-bit processors like ARM Cortex-M are making their way into the microcontroller market, running application software, they are still far too large for most analog chips.
 The aim is to push the programmability of processors into places that don't normally afford that programmability - which are generally not on small process nodes, for good reasons.
 * **Ultra-Low Power**: Low area means low leakage, but the objective is also to have minimal signal transitions to perform the computation in order to minimize dynamic power.
 There will be some particular characteristics that will make XaVI particularly good for some ultra-low power techniques.
 * **High code density** is critical in achieving low _system_ area and power.
 Being able to customize the instruction set takes this further.
-* **Open**: _Truly_ open source: without any commercial restrictions.
+* **Open**: without most restrictions on commercial use.
+This includes not needing to acknowledge the presence of XaVI CPUs to customers where the embedding is from them.
 * **Compiler**: It needs to have a _proven_ C compiler.
 More precisely, there needs to be a way to write C and get machine code out of it - a subtle difference.

-Enter XaVI: XVI for 16 and 'a' for analog.
+Enter XaVI: XVI for 16, and the 'a' can stand for analog.

 Below are 3 examples to provide some context applications.